Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Proposed Approach

 \subsection{Aggregate Composite Layer}

-We also define an \emph{aggregate composite layer}, implementing a nonlinear semantic function $f$ that aggregates the spatial information extracted by $s$ \eqref{eq:RBFN} and the input features $\phi$ differently from point-convolution \eqref{eq:convolution}.
-In particular, we adopt pooling operators defined as the component-wise mean $\mathcal{M}_s$ and standard deviation $\mathcal{S}_s$ of the output of the spatial function over the points $x\in X_y$, namely:
+We also define an \emph{aggregate composite layer} that implements a nonlinear semantic function $f$ to aggregate the output of the spatial function $s$ \eqref{eq:RBFN} and the input features $\phi$.
+In particular, we adopt pooling operators defined as the component-wise mean $\mathcal{M}_s$ and standard deviation $\mathcal{S}_s$ of the output of the spatial function over the points $x\in X_y$:

 Thus, the pooling functions $\mathcal{M}_s$ and $\mathcal{S}_s$ receive as input $|X_y|$ vectors in $\mathbb{R}^K$ (the output of the spatial function $s$), and return a single vector in $\mathbb{R}^K$ each.
 Analogously, we define $\mathcal{M}_\phi(y),\; \mathcal{S}_\phi(y) \in \mathbb{R}^I$ as the component-wise mean and standard deviation of the features of the points in the convolution window $X_y$.
-Then, we concatenate these in two vectors $\theta(y) = \left[ \mathcal{M}_s(y) ; \mathcal{S}_s(y)\right]\in \mathbb{R}^{2K}$ and $\eta(y) = \left[ \mathcal{M}_\phi(y) ; \mathcal{S}_\phi(y)\right] \in \mathbb{R}^{2I}$, and combine them as:
+Then, we concatenate these in two vectors $\bar{s}(y) = \left[ \mathcal{M}_s(y) ; \mathcal{S}_s(y)\right]\in \mathbb{R}^{2K}$ and $\bar{\phi}(y) = \left[ \mathcal{M}_\phi(y) ; \mathcal{S}_\phi(y)\right] \in \mathbb{R}^{2I}$, and combine them as:

 where $W_j$ is a slice of the weight tensor $W=(w_{ijk})$.
-Since the two vectors $\theta(y), \eta(y)$ are obtained by concatenating the mean and standard deviation over the window $X_y$, this semantic function is nonlinear.
-In terms of the matrix multiplication in Fig. \ref{fig:composite-vs-kpconv}(a), our aggregate composite layer combines the columns of $VH$ to extract a unique spatial descriptor for $X_y$ and does the same for $\Phi$, before computing the Frobenius product.
-Our aggregate layer forces the network to learn from the mean and standard deviation \eqref{eq:aggregate} of the points coordinates in $X_y$ and of the features in $\Phi$, thus introducing an additional form of regularization.
+Note that the two vectors $\bar{s}(y), \bar{\phi}(y)$ are obtained by concatenating the mean and standard deviation over $X_y$, thus this semantic function is nonlinear, differently from standard point-convolution \eqref{eq:convolution}.
+In terms of the matrix multiplication in Figure \ref{fig:composite-vs-kpconv}(a), our aggregate composite layer combines the columns of $VH$ to extract a unique spatial descriptor for $X_y$ and does the same for $\Phi$, before computing the Frobenius product.
+Our aggregate layer forces the network to extract information from the mean and standard deviation of the points coordinates in $X_y$ and of the features in $\Phi$~\eqref{eq:aggregate}, thus introducing an additional form of regularization.